PraveenGupta11001/ASSIGNMENT-FROM-JALAN-TECHNOLOGIES/README.md

     Do you want to snooze the time for 5 minutes : y & n ?n Your time is up tick-tick, 3 times snoozes by you or you stop the alarm

-> Now question is complete and correctly, thank you.
+> Now question is complete, thank you.